 A Legacy of Permanent Protection

 For decades, Ducks Unlimited has used conservation easements to permanently protect important waterfowl habitat from high-density development across the nation, while allowing landowners to retain and enjoy their lands.
 Within the Southeast Wetlands Initiative area, DU secures donated or purchased easements on priority habitats along the South Atlantic coasts of Virginia, the Carolinas, and Georgia, some of which constitute areas of international ecological importance.
-The Southeast Wetlands Initiative area is frequented by a vast array of birds and winters up to 50 percent of all waterfowl in the Atlantic Flyway.
+The Southeast Wetlands Initiative area is frequented by a vast array of birds and winters much of the waterfowl in the Atlantic Flyway.

 Conservation easements also serve double duty by simultaneously providing permanent habitat protection and serving as an asset when Ducks Unlimited seeks public funding.
 The monetary value of the easements provides DU with an important non-federal match when applying for North American Wetlands Conservation Act (NAWCA) grants or other state and federal funding programs.